NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 `cargo-generate-rpm` supports `pre_install_script`, `pre_uninstall_script,` `post_install_script` and `post_uninstall_script` keys in `[package.metadata.generate-rpm]` TOML table of `Cargo.toml` which expect scripts defined inline as TOML strings.

 Both DEB and RPM support so-called "macros" within the maintainer scripts. `cargo-deb` has built-in support for a [subset](https://github.com/kornelski/cargo-deb/blob/main/autoscripts/) of the RPM macros, mostly for working with systemd units, which can be incorporated automatically by adding a `#DEBHELPER#` line to your maintainer script file. `cargo-generate-rpm` has no equivalent but, similar to the `cargo-deb` support, Ploutos is able to [emulate](https://github.com/NLnetLabs/.github/blob/main/fragments/macros.systemd.sh) systemd unit related macros by replacing a `#RPM_SYSTEMD_MACROS#` line in your maintainer scripts.

+For RPMs, do not set `xxx_script` settings in `[package.metadata.generate-rpm]` to the target path of a script that is included as a `[package.metadata.generate-rpm]` "asset".
+While this may work in some cases, it will not in others.
+For example it will NOT work for post-uninstall scripts as the script file will be deleted before it can be executed.
+Instead, if you do not wish to include entire shell scripts in your `Cargo.toml` file, Ploutos supports defining the `xxx_script` setting values in a separate TOML file via the `rpm_scriptlets_path` workflow input.

 Further reading:
 - [Debian policy manual chapter 6: Package maintainer scripts and installation procedure](https://www.debian.org/doc/debian-policy/ch-maintainerscripts)